-All discharge from dewatering must be filtered before discharged.
-The filtered discharge outlet must be placed in a way that allows for infiltration of water on a vegetated area.
-All temporary discharges require a permit from the City of Minneapolis.
+- All discharge from dewatering must be filtered before discharged.
+The filtered discharge outlet must be placed in a way that allows for infiltration of water on a vegetated area. - Dewatering practices must be monitored while in operation and must not cause nuisance conditions (e.g., slippery surfaces from ice or mold formation). - All temporary discharges require a permit from the City of Minneapolis.